Ski Arlberg: History

-In 1884, Emperor Franz Joseph I opened the Arlbergbahn and made it possible for skiers to get to the Arlberg.
-The Arlberg Ski Club was founded in 1901, and in 1936 Austria's first tow lift was put into operation in Zürs.
+In 1884, Emperor Franz Joseph I opened the Arlberg Railway, opening up the Arlberg region to visitors.
+The Arlberg Ski Club was founded in 1901 and the first race took place in 1904, before there were any lifts or prepared slopes.
+In 1921 the first ski school was founded in Arlberg.
+Later, in 1931, the first of several films, Der Weiße Rausch, directed by Arnold Fanck, was made.
+In 1937, Austria's first tow lift and the first gondola lift went into operation in Zürs. n 1983, Michael Manhart invented the Arlberg Jet, a snowmaking machine used exclusively at the 1988 Winter Olympics in Calgary.

-Since the 2013/14 season, Lech has been connected to Schröcken by the 10-person-gondola Auenfeldjet which makes Ski Arlberg the largest connected ski area in Austria and one of the five largest in the world.
-In the 2016/17 season, the 10-person-gondola Flexenbahn between the Arlberg East and West areas was opened.
+Since the 2013/14 season, Lech has been connected to Schröcken by the 10-person Auenfeldjet gondola, making Ski Arlberg the largest connected ski area in Austria and one of the five largest in the world.
+For the 2016/17 season, the 10-person Flexenbahn gondola lift opened between the Arlberg East and West areas.

 Lift system

-The ski area has a rich lift system consisting of a variety of aerial and surface lifts including 15 cable cars (cable cars, gondolas and funitels), 45 chairlifts (14 2-person lifts, one 3-person lift, 13 4-person lifts, 16 6-person and one 8-person lift) as well as 28 drag lifts.
+The ski area has a rich lift system consisting of a variety of aerial and surface lifts including 17 cable cars (cable cars, gondolas and funitels), 43 chairlifts (13 2-person lifts, 13 4-person lifts, 16 6-person and one 8-person lift) as well as 28 drag lifts.

 A remarkable lift is the Weibermahd which is a combination lift, meaning that 8-person chairlifts and 10-person gondolas alternate on the same rope.
 It is the first combination lift installed in Vorarlberg and was manufactured by the Austrian-Swiss company Doppelmayr.